Skip to Main Content Go to Sitemap

 Full-field ERG (ff-ERG)

-• The full-field ERG is the most common test of overall retinal function.
-An electrode placed on the eye measures responses from the retina to flashes of light, under dark- and light-adapted conditions to assess the function of rods and cones, respectively.
+• The full-field ERG is the most common test of global retinal function.
+An eye-electrode measures retinal function under dark- and light-adapted conditions to assess the function of rods and cones, respectively.

 • Because the measurements are taken from the eye itself, this test can be performed awake (typically six years and older) or under sedation/general anesthesia.